VernierST/godirect-examples/python-examples/godirect-py-faqs.md

-# FAQs for godirect-py (Work In Progress)
+# FAQs for the godirect module (Work In Progress)

-## What are the requirements for using godirect-py?
+## What are the requirements for using godirect module?

 - A [Vernier Go Direct Sensor](https://www.vernier.com/products/sensors/go-direct-sensors)
 - A Mac, Windows, or Linux (Ubuntu) computer